vllm-project/vllm/.buildkite/quick-benchmarks/README.md

 - The `test_name` attribute is also a unique identifier for the test.
 It must start with `serving_`.
 - The `server-parameters` includes the command line arguments for vllm server.
 - The `client-parameters` includes the command line arguments for `benchmark_serving.py`.
+- The `qps_list` controls the list of qps for test.
+It will be used to configure the `--request-rate` parameter in `benchmark_serving.py`

 ## Visualizing the results

 The `results2md.py` helps you put the benchmarking results inside a markdown table.
-To access it, in your PR page, scroll down
+Need example images.